All Episodes

 It's the truth versus lies.

-It's the tr it's it's real passion versus fake.
+It's its real passion versus fake.

-Now listen, I've got a soundbite here that will go very well with her call.
+Now, listen, I've got a soundbite here that will go very well with her call.

-This is Saturday on NPR, all things considered, the host was interviewing a senior writer for something called the root.
+All things considered, the host was interviewing a senior writer for something called The Root.

-Um the question, there's a lot of confusion and misinformation out there on the various plans for changing the healthcare system.
+The question, there's a lot of confusion and misinformation out there on the various plans for changing the healthcare system.

-And an essay on the website, The Root.com, argues the rage isn't really about health care at all.
+And an essay on the website, theroot.com, argues the rage isn't really about healthcare at all.

-The author Kay Wright says it's really about the anxieties of a whole segment of America that increasingly feels shut out.
+The author, Kay Wright, says it's really about the anxieties of a whole segment of America that increasingly feels shut out.

 We're seeing a group of folks trying to exploit those anxieties.